France 3: Alsatian

 Since the creation of its predecessor RTF Télé-Strasbourg, there have been sporadic programmes in the Alsatian language.
-By 1974 there was a weekly show of 45 minutes, in 1989 Rund Um, a magazine programme aired its first episode.
-After the merger of France 2 and France 3 into France Télévisions, France 3 Alsace has financed an Alsatian version of animated series Tintin.
+By 1974, there was a weekly show of 45 minutes.
+In 1989, Rund Um, a magazine programme aired its first episode.
+After the merger of France 2 and France 3 into France Télévisions, France 3 Alsace financed an Alsatian version of animated series Tintin.